 The “last man,” Jesus of Nazareth

-We learn from 1 Corinthians 15:45-46 that the man Jesus became a life-giving Spirit.
-Through His resurrection, He became the ontological Christ and, as such, the “first fruits”—the prototype and head—of an eternal new creation: the “elect” or God’s “chosen in Him” who comprise the members of the spiritual Body of Christ; that is, the true Church.
+Indeed, Jesus became the “first fruits” of a new kind of human being, and was thus the prototype and head of the eternal new creation: the “elect” or God’s “chosen in Him” who comprise the members of the spiritual Body of Christ; that is, the true Church.

 The New Heart Promised by God

-The new spiritual heart of the new creature in Christ is one of the greatest promises of God in all of the Hebrew Scriptures—a promise which He fulfills in each and every one of us whom He chose in Christ from the beginning for eternal salvation (a promise that is anathema to the salvation-by-works soteriology of the belief-and-behavior theorists):
+The new spiritual heart of the new creature in Christ is one of the greatest promises of God in all of the Hebrew Scriptures—a promise which He fulfills in each and every one of us whom He chose in Christ from the beginning for eternal salvation (a promise not readily understood within sophist Christianity):

 “Moreover, I will give you a new heart and put a new spirit within you; and I will remove the heart of stone from your flesh and give you a heart of flesh.
 I will put My Spirit within you and cause you to walk in My statutes, and you will be careful to observe My ordinances.
 (Ezekiel 36:26-27)